godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 Responding to connections or disconnections is possible by connecting to ``MultiplayerAPI``'s signals:

 - ``peer_connected(id: int)`` This signal is emitted on all existing peers with ``id`` corresponding to the ID of the newly connected peer.
-  It is also emitted on the new peer once for every existing peer, each time with `id` corresponding to that existing peer's ID.
+  It is also emitted on the new peer once for each existing peer, each time with ``id`` corresponding to that peer's ID.
 - ``peer_disconnected(id: int)`` This signal is emitted on every remaining peer when one disconnects, with `id` corresponding to the ID of the disconnected peer.